 Besides, speaking English will help him reach an executive position, like becoming a trader or a manager.

-MT: Do you believe speaking English is fundamental to find a good job in countries like Brazil?
+MT: Do you believe speaking English is fundamental to finding a good job in countries like Brazil?

 VS: English skills help to develop a career in any country of the world.
 Of course, it is more relevant to activities dealing with foreigners, such as tourism, international relations, diplomacy, foreign exchange, and logistics.
 It’s also essential to researchers, scientists and scholars, who should be able to read, write and publish in English.